 When calculating the payload capacity of your load, you need to remember to factor in the weight of your camera gear.
-For example, a full frame DSLR camera such as the Canon EOS 5D Mk II weighs about 2-3 lbs (body only).
-So, a small refractor that weighs about 5 lbs or less fall well below the 11-pound limit of SkyGuider Pro when the counterweight is used.
+For example, a full-frame DSLR camera such as the Canon EOS 5D Mk II weighs about 2-3 lbs (body only).
+So, a small refractor that weighs about 5 lbs or less falls well below the 11-pound limit of SkyGuider Pro when the counterweight is used.

 A field flattener such as the Flat61 (for the Zenithstar 61) is recommended when imaging with your refractor.
 Luckily, this component adds very little extra weight.
 An autoguiding system, however, may put you over the limit.
 I’ll suggest options for this scenario shortly.

 William Optics Z61 APO on the iOptron SkyGuider Pro

 The Z61 is a high-quality doublet apochromatic refractor.
 The “APO” optical design ensures that you’ll capture high contrast images with impressive color correction.